Skip to main content

 • Typically used with merchants who are traditionally paid by convenience check or electronic funds transfer (EFT) and do not accept charge card payments.

-• Examples include straight-through processing, buyer-initiated payments, supplier-initiated payments, procure-to-pay and other card-not-present solutions.
+• Examples include straight-through processing, buyer-initiated payments, supplier-initiated payments, procure-to-pay, and other card-not-present solutions.

 Mobile Application

-• Provides the ability to access the Electronic Access System (EAS), pay invoices, receive text/email alerts and view statement and payment information over a mobile device.
+• Provides the ability to access the Electronic Access System (EAS), pay invoices, receive text/email alerts, and view statement and payment information over a mobile device.

 • Upon request, your contractor bank provides mobile application capabilities at no additional cost.